-- A. "Certified local government programs" means historic preservation programs ((that are)) formally certified by the National Park Service and Washington state Office of Archaeology and Historic Preservation. - B. "Department" means the department of natural resources and parks or its successor agency. - C. "Enrolled parcel" means a parcel: - $\underline{1}$. $((f))\underline{F}$ or which a public benefit rating system open space or timber land application has been received ((and));

-- 2. ((f))For which an agreement related to open space or timber land classification, as described in WAC 458-30-240, has been executed and recorded with the ((records and licensing services division)) King County recorder's office or its successor; and - 3. $((\mathfrak{t}))$ That is receiving tax reduction benefits. - D. "Native plant" or "native vegetation" means native vegetation as defined in K.C.C.
-21A.06.790. - E. "Open space" means land that meets the criteria specified in RCW 84.34.020(1)(b) and (c). - F. "Reevaluate" means to examine the characteristics of a property currently designated under current use taxation provisions of the open space program for qualification under the current public benefit rating system provided for in this chapter. - G. "Timber land" means a property that contains five ((to twenty)) or more acres of land that is devoted primarily to the growth and harvest of timber for commercial purposes, according to an approved forest stewardship plan and that meets the requirements of chapter 84.34 RCW and K.C.C.
-20.36.110.
+- A. "Certified local government programs" means historic preservation programs ((that are)) formally certified by the National Park Service and Washington state Office of Archaeology and Historic Preservation. - B. "Department" means the department of natural resources and parks or its successor agency. - C. "Enrolled parcel" means a parcel: - 1. ((f))For which a public benefit rating system open space application has been received ((and)); - 2. ((f))For which an agreement related to open space classification, as described in WAC 458-30-240, has been executed and recorded with the ((records and licensing services division)) King County recorder's office or its successor; and - 3. $((\mathfrak{t}))$ That is receiving tax reduction benefits. - D. "Native plant" or "native vegetation" means native vegetation as defined in K.C.C.
+21A.06.790. - E. "Open space" means land that meets the criteria specified in RCW 84.34.020(1)(b) and (c). - F. "Reevaluate" means to examine the characteristics of a property currently designated under current use taxation provisions of the open space program for qualification under the current public benefit rating system provided for in this chapter.